ghostlandr/headfirstdesignpatterns/README.md

 In summary, go has a lot of great ways to initialize singletons, and it's harder to shoot yourself in the foot, performance-wise, compared to Java (i.e. the `synchronized` keyword on your function).

+### Command Pattern

+The command pattern lets you encapsulate a request as an object.
+This lets you do a couple of things: you can save it for later invocation by some other piece of code; you can abstract object-specific details away from the code running the commands (this makes me think of how we did the Deliverer interface in Mission Control); and it lets you implement things like undo operations more simply since a command (can) know how to undo what it just did.

+The command pattern requires three actors: a client, an invoker, and a receiver.
+All three of these actors work with a Command interface.
+The receiver knows how to perform the actual commands in question.
+Let's use the example of a light bulb (`Light`).
+The light exposes two methods: On, and Off.
+Without the command pattern, your client would simply know exactly how to call the light's on and off methods.
+This is reasonable with a light, but if you consider something more complicated - say a thermostat or something with a myriad more settings than a binary off/on switch - being able to encapsulate what makes the thermostat go "on" in a command is where they truly shine.
+All that to say, the light bulb is our receiver in this case.